 Using statistical models for analysis, rates for new acute lymphocytic leukemia cases have been rising on average 0.6% each year over the last 10 years.
-Death rates have not changed significantly over 2002-2012.
+Death rates have been falling on average 1.1% each year over 2003-2012.
 5-year survival trends are shown below the figure.

 |5-Year Relative Survival||31.0%||49.0%||56.0%||55.8%||61.7%||65.7%||65.4%||70.9%|

 SEER 9 Incidence & U.S. Mortality 1975-2012, All Races, Both Sexes.
 Rates are Age-Adjusted.